 Will the project be designed with bird strike avoidance in mind?
 How about impacts to waterfowl, wildlife preserves or other environmentally-sensitive areas?

 Impacts to wildlife (including birds) and environmentally-sensitive areas will be evaluated in the Draft EIS/EIR and mitigation will be developed should there be adverse impacts.
 Site locations and structure design, for example, are considerations that will be evaluated during environmental planning and design to minimize impacts to birds and other wildlife.

 If I live close to a proposed route, will WAPA and SMUD need to study my land?

 WAPA and SMUD do not intend to study all of the land in the corridor study areas, but will identify project routes within the study areas to study.
 WAPA representatives will request temporary right-of-entry from landowners so that permission to enter the property and perform necessary studies can be granted.
-Starting in September 2017, WAPA will contact landowners to explain this process and request temporary right-of-entry for properties in the Northern Corridor and Segment 1 Alternative Study Areas.
-WAPA and SMUD are focusing right-of-entry along the Northern Corridor and Segment 1 Alternative at this time.
-The agencies are still evaluating the other two corridors and Segment 2 alternative study areas.
+In September 2017, WAPA contacted landowners to explain this process and request temporary right-of-entry for properties in the Northern Corridor Study Area and Segment 1 Alternative Study Area.
+WAPA and SMUD are focusing right-of-entry in the Northern Corridor Study Area and Segment 1 Alternative Study Area at this time.

 What is Right-of-entry?